Hepatitis C Virus fact sheet

 When the initial infection lasts for more than six months, it is called chronic hepatitis C. Chronic hepatitis C does not usually cause any symptoms until many years after infection.

-Symptoms of hepatitis C can include:
+Symptoms of chronic hepatitis C can include:

 - mild to severe tiredness